-Julia loves to make delicious baked treats.
-She enjoys sharing recipes with others.
+Julia loves to make delicious baked treats and share her recipes with others.

 Chocolate Makes Everything Better